10.5. Aggregation: Pointer Member Variables

 2. The C++ specification of class Person.
 The member variable name points to an instance of the string class.

-3. Making a member variable a pointer leaves the data physically separate from the object.
+3. Making a member variable a pointer keeps the data separate from the object.
 In this example, the person's name is in a string object existing outside of the Person.

 UML Classes Aggregation Classes Abstract Representation